 Use online learning as a meaningful and useful add-on to give employees more flexibility to learn when and where they want.

 How?
 There are a number of online resources for various topics.
 For example, you could offer team members new to Germany the chance to learn German online as part of your onboarding package.
 Don’t try to create all the online courses by yourself, since this is very time-consuming and there’s usually already an app for it.
 Other useful online resources are Coursera, LinkedIn Learning or Blinkist.
 All the tool training, guidelines and policies should be available online any time people need them.
-More about the benefits from online learning here.

 5. Encourage Horizontal Development